Bangkok is one of the world’s most buzzing cities and a central hub for backpackers!

-Dive deep into the heart of Chinatown and explore through the narrow streets of market stalls, juice bars, street-side cuisine, gold and silver jewelers and Chinese temples.
+Dive deep into the heart of Chinatown and explore the narrow streets of market stalls, juice bars, street-side cuisine, gold and silver jewelers, and Chinese temples.

 Chinatown Bangkok has a thriving atmosphere like no other ‘Chinatown’ in the world that I have experienced, with a contagious vibing energy that will keep you wanting to come back for more!

 Needless to say, it’s one of the best places to visit in Asia as a family!

 Find Tours, Tickets, & Transport on Klook!